For additional information about the Computational Lung Physiology Laboratory, Contact Us!

 The principal investigators at the CLPL have pioneered the use of imaging novel biomarkers as a means of early detection and monitoring of mechanisms and pathways involved in lung injury and disease.

-The CLPL is developing molecular fluorescence imaging as a means of probing cellular function in lung cells and tissue.
+The CLPL is using molecular fluorescence imaging to probe cellular function in lung cells and tissue.
 This approach has the potential to provide a quantitative assessment of the effect of injurious conditions on lung mitochondrial function and to evaluate the impact of therapies that target mitochondria.